bilgino/angularforddd/README.md

 }
 ```

-In the second example, the domain logic is decoupled from the UI controller.
+In the second example, domain logic is decoupled to the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible improves usability and allows easier refactoring.
-Neither domain state nor domain logic should be developed as part of UI controllers.
+Neither domain state nor domain logic should be written as part of the client (UI controller etc.).

 Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their
 integrity (invariants) is a common bad practice in frontend projects.
 Hence, building rich domain models is a major objective in
 object-oriented applications.

-For example:
+A common practice in Angular project:

 ```
 @Injectable({